peachiu/HP-240-G8-Hackintosh/README.md

 - A custom **PT-pt HP Keyboard Layout** is available in the `Keyboard Layouts` folder for better compatibility with the physical keyboard layout of this laptop in the european portuguese layout.

 ---
-*Feel free to contribute or open issues if you have questions or suggestions!*
+*Feel free to open issues if you have questions or suggestions!*